 Overview

 Unlike many traditional mail servers, Stalwart does not rely on external directors or proxy servers to route traffic or manage roles.
-Any node within a Stalwart cluster is capable of handling IMAP, SMTP, JMAP, or WebDAV requests independently.
-This design simplifies deployment, reduces single points of failure, and improves horizontal scalability.
+Any node within a Stalwart cluster can handle IMAP, SMTP, JMAP, or WebDAV requests independently.
+This simplifies deployment, removes single points of failure, and improves horizontal scalability.

-In addition to its stateless protocol handling capabilities, Stalwart also supports distributed SMTP queues.
-This allows multiple instances to access and process the queue concurrently, increasing delivery throughput and ensuring resilience in case any individual node becomes unavailable.
+In addition to stateless protocol handling, Stalwart supports distributed SMTP queues, so multiple instances process the queue concurrently.
+Delivery throughput increases and service continues if an individual node becomes unavailable.

 Coordination

-Cluster coordination in Stalwart refers to how nodes within the system share updates, replicate state, and stay informed about the state of the overall cluster.
-Coordination is essential for synchronizing data, ensuring consistency, and reacting to dynamic changes such as node joins, failures, or configuration changes.
+Cluster coordination describes how nodes share updates, replicate state, and stay informed about the overall state of the cluster.
+Coordination synchronises data, keeps the cluster consistent, and reacts to dynamic changes such as node joins, failures, or configuration changes.

 Stalwart supports two coordination modes.
-By default, it operates in a lightweight peer-to-peer mode that requires no central coordinator or dedicated server.
-This mode is ideal for smaller or simpler environments where minimal infrastructure overhead is preferred.
-For more advanced deployments or when integration with existing infrastructure is needed, Stalwart can also utilize third-party systems for coordination, including Apache Kafka, NATS, or Redis.
-These systems can provide enhanced durability, message persistence, and higher throughput, making them well-suited for large-scale, mission-critical deployments.
+The default is a lightweight peer-to-peer mode that requires no central coordinator or dedicated server.
+This mode suits smaller or simpler environments where minimal infrastructure overhead is preferred.
+For advanced deployments or integration with existing infrastructure, Stalwart can also use third-party systems for coordination, including Apache Kafka, NATS, or Redis.
+These systems offer message persistence and higher throughput, suiting large-scale or mission-critical deployments.

 Orchestration

-Orchestration refers to the automated management of containerized applications, including deployment, scaling, health monitoring, and recovery.
-In the context of a Stalwart cluster, orchestration tools manage the lifecycle of each node and ensure the infrastructure remains healthy and responsive under varying loads.
+Orchestration is the automated management of containerised applications: deployment, scaling, health monitoring, and recovery.
+In a Stalwart cluster, orchestration tools manage the lifecycle of each node and keep the infrastructure healthy and responsive under varying loads.

-Stalwart is fully compatible with modern orchestration platforms such as Kubernetes, Apache Mesos, and Docker Swarm.
-These platforms can be used to automatically deploy and scale Stalwart nodes, monitor their health, and restart or replace them in the event of failure.
-When combined with Stalwart’s built-in clustering and coordination capabilities, orchestration ensures that nodes are always available and functioning as expected, even in highly dynamic or volatile environments.
+Stalwart is compatible with orchestration platforms such as Kubernetes, Apache Mesos, and Docker Swarm.
+These platforms deploy and scale Stalwart nodes, monitor their health, and restart or replace them on failure.
+Combined with the built-in clustering and coordination capabilities, orchestration keeps nodes available and functional even in dynamic environments.